Combat Wombat: DJ Wasabi

-DJ Wasabi (aka Tom Jones) was born in Matong, New South Wales in 1985.
+DJ Wasabi (a.k.a.
+Tom Jones) was born in Matong, New South Wales in 1985.
 At 18, Wasabi set up his own label, Fortknight Productions, under which he has produced five albums.
 Wasabi first played with Combat Wombat when they were doing a free party in Newcastle, New South Wales in 2000, but didn't officially join the group until 2002.
 In 2004 he was invited to remix "Waltzing Matilda" for comic outfit Scared Weird Little Guys and subsequently performed with the trio at the Melbourne Comedy Festival National Telethon.
 Wasabi was an ARIA award winner in 2004 for his turntable work on the Scared Weird Little Guys' album, Bits and Pieces.
 He performs with and writes music for several bands including Bad Boys Batucada, and Fortknight.
 He also performs in groups around Melbourne including Phat Logic and is resident DJ at Big Mouth in St Kilda.

 Elf Tranzporter

-Marlon Porter (aka Elf Tranzporter) was born in Los Angeles and emigrated to Australia in 1991.
+Marlon Porter (a.k.a.
+Elf Tranzporter) was born in Los Angeles and emigrated to Australia in 1991.
 Porter was one of the founding members of early underground Australian hip-hop collective Metabass'n'Breath.
 He is also an 'offshore' member of San Francisco group Heavyweight Dub Champion.
 In addition to the above duties, he's also shared the stage with the likes of Allen Ginsberg, Jurassic 5 and Grand Wizard Theodore, whilst also playing a crucial role in the development of Melbourne-based acts such as True Live and Red Eyes.